Skip to content

 PUBLISHED

-Rabea Eghbariah is an SJD Candidate at Harvard Law School and a human rights attorney at Adalah, the Legal Center for Arab and Minority Rights in Israel.
+Rabea Eghbariah (@RabeaEghbariah) is an SJD Candidate at Harvard Law School and a human rights attorney at Adalah, the Legal Center for Arab and Minority Rights in Israel.

 The law has become a central point of contention in the public discourse over Sheikh Jarrah.
 In response to Palestinian claims of ethnic cleansing, Israeli propaganda has continuously attempted to depict the pending expulsions of Palestinian residents of Sheikh Jarrah as a “real estate dispute,” emphasizing that the case is still pending in the Israeli Supreme Court.
 But claims over land and housing–that is, “real estate disputes”–are at the core of the Israeli project of settler-colonization and the Palestinian struggle against it.
 Israeli courts–including the Supreme Court–are not neutral arbiters of these disputes, but rather protagonists in a national-colonial project that distributes value, pain, and resources based on ethno-national lines.